- Department of Kinesiology and Physical Education

 As the primary home to KNPE's exercise physiology lab sections and a variety of research projects, it contains treadmills and stationary bikes as well as testing equipment for submaximal and maximal oxygen uptake (VO2 max), electrocardiogram (ECG), resting metabolic rate, and Wingate anaerobic power.
 See this lab in action

 KNPE's Body Comp Lab includes leading equipment for research and teaching related to measures of body composition.
 NIU is one of a very small number of peer institutions which utilizes a Dual Energy X-Ray Absorptiometry, or DEXA, scanner in its kinesiology laboratories.
 The lab also contains a Bod Pod chamber, which measures body composition through air displacement, and an InBody analyzer, which measures body composition through electrical current.
 View a video of this lab.

 The Neuromuscular Lab is used by KNPE students and faculty for research and teaching purposes.
 The lab includes an underwater weighing tank, as well as a HUMAC NORM isokinetic extremity system used for measuring force throughout a joint range of motion.

 The Fit Room/Lab in Anderson Hall is used in teaching, research and, in collaboration with NIU Recreation and Wellness, as a fitness facility.
 This fitness space contains a variety of equipment for cardio and weight training.

 Sport Performance Laboratory (Gabel Hall)

 Located across campus in Gabel Hall, KNPE's Sport Performance Lab provides a classroom and weight room under one roof, allowing students to learn sport performance content and immediately apply what they have learned in the weight room portion of the facility.
 The Sport Performance Lab typifies the hands-on application of learning found throughout KNPE's academic programs.
+Check out this space.